opendxl/opendxl-client-java/README.md

 ## Documentation

-See the [Wiki](https://github.com/opendxl/opendxl-client-java/wiki) for an overview of the Data Exchange Layer (DXL), the OpenDXL Java client, and examples.
+See the [Wiki](https://github.com/opendxl/opendxl-client-java/wiki) for an overview of the Data Exchange Layer (DXL), the OpenDXL Java client, and samples.

-See the [Java Client SDK Documentation](https://opendxl.github.io/opendxl-client-java/doc) for installation instructions, API documentation, and examples.
+See the [Java Client SDK Documentation](https://opendxl.github.io/opendxl-client-java/doc) for installation instructions, API documentation, and samples.

 ## Installation